Kitsonmorag/Windows-Forensic-/project-2-Analyzing-Windows-registry-for-evidences.md

 ---

 ## 🔧 Lab Setup & Prerequisites
+To complete this project, you will need access to a Windows operating system and a memory image for analysis.
+You can use a physical machine or set up a virtual machine using software like VirtualBox or VMware.

 - ✅ **Environment:** Windows analysis machine (physical or VM)
 - ✅ **Permissions:** Administrative privileges on the analysis machine
 - ✅ **Knowledge:** Basic Windows/Registry concepts and CLI familiarity